KarmaPenny/awsync/README.md

 Provides golang style concurrency in AWS for python

 ### Usage
 The following example sums the squares of the numbers 0-4 in parallel.
 The main lambda spawns 5 new lambdas to calculate the square of each number and then adds the results together as they complete.
 A Channel object is used to push the results of each square operation to the main lambda.
+Once all child lambdas are complete the main lambda returns the total value which becomes the response body.

 ```python
 from awsync import *